cellworld/cellworld_vr/README.md

 - save user head positions, rotations, etc for eye-tracking analysis (similar to FGetPlayerTraversePath)
 - figure out a new calibration method to find depth/actor player is looking at
+- occlusion spawning: check for black pixel in image and spawn actor there (can be an occlusion).

 ## Omnicept SDK